 Most states require all businesses with employees (including corporations and LLCs) to carry workers compensation insurance.
 Liability insurance isn’t typically a legal requirement, but it’s highly recommended.
 Liability insurance protects your business assets from lawsuits.
 Without it, a lawsuit could force your company out of business.

 You can manage risks and grow your LLC with business insurance.
-Here are the most common types:
+There are 10 types of small business insurance, and these are the most common:

 - General liability insurance protects your business from lawsuits.
 Most small businesses purchase general liability coverage.

 - Professional liability insurance protects professionals and businesses from claims of negligence from their clients or customers.
 Liability insurance typically covers negligence, copyright infringement, personal injury, and more.

 - Workers’ compensation insurance: Covers illnesses, injuries, and deaths resulting from a worker’s work.